The SEED Team

 Associate Director, Pollack Center for Law & Business

-Anat Carmy Wiechman is a Wagner Fellow at the Pollack Center for Law & Business.
+Anat Carmy-Wiechman is the Associate Direcor of the Pollack Center for Law and Business, and the Head of Resarch for the Securities Enforcement Empirical Database (SEED).
 She graduated magna cum laude from Tel-Aviv University School of Law in 2006.
-Upon graduation, she joined the litigation group of Amit, Pollak, Matalon & Co., one of Israel’s leading law firms.
-After moving to New York in 2008 to work as a special counsel for Tuckner, Sipser, Weinstock & Sipser, she earned her LLM degree from NYU Law, graduating in May 2011.
-During her studies at the Law School, she served as a research assistant to Professor Stephen Choi and as a teaching assistant to Mary Holland, director of the Graduate Lawyering Program.
-Later, she served as an associate at Tuckner, Sipser until joining the Pollack Center in September 2013.
+Upon graduation, she worked in the litigation group of Amit, Pollak, Matalon & Co., one of Israel’s leading law firms.
+She earned her LLM degree from NYU School of Law in 2011, and worked as an associate at Tuckner, Sipser, Weinstock & Sipser Sipser until joining the Pollack Center in September 2013.
 She has published in the American Law and Economics Review, and in Precedent and the Law: Reports to the XVIIth Congress International Academy of Comparative Law, Utrecht, 16–22 July 2006.
-Wiechman’s research and teaching interests include corporate law, empirical legal scholarship, law and finance, and securities regulation.
+Carmy-Wiechman’s research interests include corporate law, empirical legal scholarship, law and finance, and securities regulation.

 Part-Time Assistant Director, Pollack Center for Law & Business